 Examples of what may amount to 'serious disruption' include time spent by employees:

 To recover the time spent by employees doing this, proper time records must be kept – relying on memory as to how time was spent is not a reliable way of proving loss.
 If a claimant cannot prove the cost of the wasted management time, the claim may be restricted to nominal damages.

-Steps should therefore be taken at the outset of a potential dispute to record management and employee time spend investigating claims and minimising the effects of any damage suffered as a result of the other party's actions.
+It is highly recommended that, at the outset of a potential dispute, steps are taken to record management and employee time spent investigating claims and minimise the effects of any damage suffered as a result of the other party's actions.

 For example, employees should keep daily time sheets or diary entries should be maintained to provide evidence of the amount of time spent dealing with investigating the claim and minimising the effects of the damage suffered.
 This need only be fairly simple, but a short description of any activity related to the claim should be provided.
 Staff may also be asked to identify any instances where work or tasks are reallocated, redeployed or deferred due to demands for time in dealing with the problem.

-Records also need to be kept to demonstrate that the time spent by employees investigating the defendant's actions and minimising the effects of damage represents a 'serious disruption' to the business.
-Calculations should include the time of the claimant's own staff, temporary staff and contractors if they are diverted from carrying out their normal duties.
+Records also need to be kept demonstrating that the time spent by employees investigating the defendant's actions and minimising the effects of damage represents a 'serious disruption' to the business.
+Calculations should include the time of the claimant's own staff, temporary staff and contractors if they are diverted away from carrying out their normal day to day duties.

 For example, an employee's costs in preparing graphs or an as-built programme annexed to particulars of claim may be recoverable.